openstax/gdoc-spike/pandoc-results.md

-# Using Pandoc & Word
+# Using HTML, Pandoc, & Word

+In this exercise we used HTML, Pandoc, & Word to:

+1. import editable math
-In this exercise we used Pandoc & Word to import editable math, styling to denote features like "Tip" or "Everyday Connections", and try inserting footnotes from an HTML source file.
+1. add styling to denote features like "Tip" or "Everyday Connections"
+1. try inserting footnotes from an HTML source file.

 ## Importing Math